The Digital Nomad trend is the hottest trend in the entrepreneurship community.

 You can work anywhere with an internet connection.

-Cafes, coworking spaces, or locking yourself in your windowless apartment while only wearing your underwear.
+Cafes, coworking spaces, or working in your apartment are all good options.
 I usually choose option number three because I don’t have to wear pants.

 Keep in mind, you have to take internet security super seriously while working online.
 Check out these tips for staying secure online.

-Co-working spaces are often filled with digital nomads that pretend they’re working, but really spend more time talking about their hot new SEO strategy.
-Nah bro, I actually have important stuff to do like submit Upwork proposals, do humiliating Fiverr gigs for $5, write a guide for Tinder in Ho Chi Minh City, and go on Tinder dates while drunk.
+Co-working spaces are often filled with digital nomads… that pretend they’re working, but really spend more time talking about their hot new SEO strategy.
+Or mentally jerking each other off.

 Working In Ho Chi Minh City Cafes